Windows 11 Not Recognizing External USB DVD Drives Errors Fixed

 Option 1: Reset the DVD drive

-Select Controller0 and then right-click an emptry space on the right side to create a new Dword EnumDevice1.
-Modify its value data to 1 and restart your comoputer.
+Select Controller0 and then right-click an empty space on the right side to create a new DWORD (32-bit) Value named EnumDevice1.
+Modify its value data to 1 (Decimal) and restart your computer.
 If Windows 11 still does not recognize your DVD drive, it may be caused by corrupted registry entries.

 Option 2: Fix a corrupted registry entry